skornweiss/covid_protocols_rtd/docs/index.rst

 Note:
 -----

-   *The anti-viral and anti-inflammatory section below written by our critical care group is meant to provide a summary of the literature.
+a. *The anti-viral and anti-inflammatory section below written by our critical care group is meant to provide a summary of the literature.
    This section does not represent the views or recommendations of the BWH Division of Infectious Disease.
 The separate BWH Infectious